Save the Date: Sunday, September 3, 2023

 FAQ

 We no longer offer packets.
-Instead, your rider number will be emailed to you at the time of registration.
-Please print your rider number and affix to your bike prior to entering DuSable Lake Shore Drive.
-Event t-shirts, ride guides, and 30-Mile Challenge medals can be picked up at all three rest stops along the course.
+Instead, your eTicket will be emailed to closer to the event.
+Please print your eTicket/rider number and affix to your bike prior to entering DuSable Lake Shore Drive.
+Event t-shirts, ride guides, and 30-Mile Challenge medals can be picked up at all three rest stops along the course and in the festival.

 In addition, all participants, staff, vendors, and volunteers are asked to: